Whole Home Standby Generators — Built for South Carolina Life.

 During Hurricane Helene in September 2024, South Carolina recorded the longest average outage duration in the entire nation — 53 hours — while some communities went without power for two weeks or more.
 Over 4.79 million customers across the Southeast lost power in a single event.

 That's not just a statistic.
-That's days without air conditioning in the heat, spoiled food, no medical equipment, and families evacuating to hotels, all while wondering when life will return to normal.
+Those are days without air conditioning in the heat, spoiled food, no medical equipment, and families evacuating to hotels, all while wondering when life will return to normal.

 South Carolina homeowners face this reality from multiple directions:

-- Hurricane season (June–November) threatening the entire state, from Myrtle Beach to Columbia to the Upstate
+- Hurricane season (June–November) threatens the entire state, from Myrtle Beach to Columbia to the Upstate

 - Severe summer thunderstorms capable of downing power lines in minutes